sdenier/Articles/git_in_10_minutes.md

 To begin with your apprenticeship of the Git model, you just need the concepts of snapshots, graph, and changesets.

-> If you are already used to other revision tools but think Git is too hard to learn for your needs, then continue reading, you might be surprised!
+> If you have already used other revision tools but think Git is too hard to learn for your needs, this article is for you!
 However, if you have never used a revision tool before, why not [try Git] (https://try.Github.io/levels/1/challenges/1) first?
 Come back when you have played with the basic commands but want a better grasp about what is going on.

 ## Git Stores Snapshots (aka Commits) of your Project